ramseyjiang/python-django/README.md

 ## **Commands**
-Run the Application
+Run the Application, start all services on docker
 ```
 docker-compose up
 ```

-Stop the Containers
+Stop all services on docker Containers
 ```
 docker-compose down
 ```